Σπήλαιο Καμαρών

 Location: Near Kamares, 57 km from Heraklion.

 At Kamares a trail starts which leads to the cave.
-The cave is high above the village and the ascend takes about 4hrs.
+The cave is high above the village, and the ascent takes about 4 h.
 Northeast of Kamares on the north slope of Mount Dikti.

 Open: no restrictions.